Code Kit v5.0 released for CC's new Agent Teams feature.

 Claude Code Context Window: Optimize Your Token Usage

-Master Claude Code's context window management to handle larger projects.
-Learn token optimization strategies that 5x your effective context.
+Master Claude Code's context window to handle larger projects.
+Token optimization, /compact, task chunking, and recovery techniques that 5x your output.

-Problem: Claude Code loses track of your project when conversations get too long, and you end up re-explaining everything from scratch.
+Problem: Claude Code loses track of your project when conversations get too long.
+You end up re-explaining everything from scratch, or worse, Claude produces code that contradicts decisions made twenty minutes ago.

 Quick Win: Watch the token percentage in Claude Code's status bar.
 When you hit 80%, exit the session and restart with claude for complex multi-file work: